 5. Eat Healthy Snacks

-Throw away the junk food and change to healthier choices such as fruits, vegetables, and sprouts.
-Choose whole grain cereals and bread along side low-fat milk and dairy products.
-Look for foods which are a rich source of foliates such as strawberries, spinach, and beans.
-A hearty breakfast is a good start to the day while high fiber foods such as whole grains, fruits, vegetables, and beans rate high on the nutrition scale and aid in digestion.
+Throw away junk food and change to healthier choices such as fruits, vegetables, and sprouts.
+Choose whole-grain cereals and bread alongside low-fat milk and dairy products.
+Look for foods that are a rich source of foliates such as strawberries, spinach, and beans.
+A hearty breakfast is a good start to the day while high-fiber foods such as whole grains, fruits, vegetables, and beans rate high on the nutrition scale and aid in digestion.

 6. Don’t Forget Prenatal Vitamins